Bill Elliott: 1985: Winning the Winston Million

 The 1985 season was still historic for Elliott.
 Along with winning the Winston Million, Elliott overall scored eleven wins, eleven poles (including five in a row), sixteen top-five finishes and eighteen top-ten finishes out of 28 races, while having an average starting position of 4.9 and an average finish of 8.7.
 His eleven superspeedway victories in 1985 set a NASCAR modern-era single season record which stands to this day, and he also tied another NASCAR modern-era record for completing the season sweep at 4 different tracks in one season: Pocono, Michigan, Darlington, and Atlanta (Darrell Waltrip had 4 "season sweeps" in 1982 at Bristol, North Wilkesboro, Talladega, and Nashville).
 At the end of the season, Elliott was voted the National Motorsports Press Association Driver of the Year for 1985.

-The Following 1986 Season
+1986

 In 1986, Elliott won only two races, both being the Michigan races.
 With the season sweep at Michigan, Elliott became the first driver in NASCAR history to win four straight superspeedway races at one track (the record would later be tied by Dale Earnhardt Jr. at Talladega in 2003).
 He also won four poles during the season, and he finished fourth in the championship standings.
 He also won The 1986 Winston All-Star race, held at Atlanta.
 Ironically, Atlanta is his hometown track, being the closest to Dawsonville in the circuit.
 Also ironic, is that Elliott would remain the only winner of the All-Star race held somewhere other than Charlotte, until 2020 when his son Chase won his All-Star race at Bristol.